ds-tutorials/misc-resources/pages/04.spreadsheets/chapter.md

 ## Tricky Values: Dates and Nulls

+We have now looked at three different datasets to examine the basic structure we want to give our information when organizing it in spreadsheets.
+There are, however, other issues that may come up when creating or working with spreadsheets.
+We will visit a few of the most important ones, starting with a brief discussion of how to deal with two types of tricky values: Dates and nulls.

 ### Dates

 One reason dates can be tricky is that they can be represented in a varietry of ways.
 A few examples: